Beauty salon: Black/ethnic beauty salons

+Beauty courses

+Many of Brazil's hair courses historically emphasized hair straightening as the main technique when face to face with afro-textured hair.
+As a result, straight hair became associated with Western beauty standards and was widely accepted, while Afro-textured hair was often treated as something needed to be fixed.
+In some cases, these hair straightening practices led to physical harm, such as burns caused by repeated chemical treatments.

+Ethnic beauty salons serve as important sites for knowledge exchange and support.
+The clients who may not fully understand how to care for their ethnic hair usually sought guidance in these spaces, asking questions that typically go unanswered in traditional salons.
+In many cases, shared experiences between stylists and clients, particularly those with the same hair types and same background helps the client understand.

 India

 Beauty parlors employed 3.4 million people across India in 2013.
 The industry was expected to employ 12.1 million workers by 2022.
 Services typically include facials, skin-lightening bleaches, waxing, hair coloring, and hair straightening.

 United States

 Beauty salons have been a recession-resistant industry across the United States.
 Although sales had declined from 2008 highs due to the Great Recession, they remain robust with a long-term positive forecast.
 Despite the tendency for consumers to be more price-conscious during recessions, spending continued to increase.
 With rising per capita incomes across the United States since 2015, beauty salons boomed, generating $56.2 billion in the United States.
 Hair care was the largest segment, with 86,000 locations.
 Skincare was expected to generate $21.09 billion in revenue by 2023, growing annually by 3.91%.
 This growth was driven in part by increasing awareness of the importance of skin care among American women, but also specifically due to an increase in the market for men.

 In 2020, the market was distributed widely across America, with a concentration in the Northeast and Midwest.
 There was also a growing trend in boutique salons popping up and leveraging online marketing to gain customers and compete with the franchise chains.
 In 2014, the US Labor Department estimated employment in the United States increased 20% between 2008 and 2014, with the greatest employment growth from skincare specialists.
 Beauty salons employ cosmetologists specializing in general beautification techniques.
 Cosmetology licensing requirements vary from state to state and depend on which specific license type is desired: general cosmetologist, hair stylist, esthetician, manicurist, barber, electrologist, or other.
+Hair salon professionals are increasingly becoming independent businesses, a trend that accelerated during the COVID-19 pandemic.
+By 2022, most of the more than 1.2 million salon-related businesses in the United States were independently owned, and 33% of the workers were self employed.